pulumi/pulumi-hugo/themes/default/content/blog/csharp-static-analyzer/index.md

 });
 ```

-There is a bigger problem in the API of the resource creation which is that it doesn't tell you that you missed a required property at compile-time.
+There is a bigger problem in the API of the resource creation.
+The compiler should tell you at compile-time that you missed a required property.
 The underlying cause is because we are using property initializers for `StorageAccountArgs` with a _parameterless_ contructor.
 This is the case when creating _any_ resource across the cloud providers available in the Pulumi ecosystem.

 > See [Pulumi #3808](https://github.com/pulumi/pulumi/issues/3808) for more details and discussion on this issue.